 Chairman: Thank you.
-Currently I have no more names on my list.
+I currently have no more names on my list.
 Mr. Malliki.

 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-Regarding your request, do you believe that you have to increase it sometime in the future again?
+With to your request, do you believe that you will have to increase it again sometime in the future?
 Thank you.